Skip to main content

 2. Modify the spec.image field in the StorageCluster resource to update the image version:

-kubectl edit storagecluster -n <portworx> <px-cluster-test>
+kubectl edit storagecluster -n <portworx> <px-cluster-name>

 Find the following section: